elierotenberg/nexus-flux-socket.io/README.md

 Nexus Flux socket.io Adapter
 ============================

+This package implements the [socket.io adapter for Nexus Flux](https://github.com/elierotenberg/nexus-flux) to implement Flux over the Wire.

 Over the wire Nexus Flux Diagram using Websockets (with socket.io fallback)
 ```
 in the browser        socket.io frames     in the server